Mileage Allowance Relief Guide

 How far back can I make a claim?

-The tax office let you have four years to make a claim.
+HMRC allow taxpayers to make claims for the last four tax years.
 If you don’t claim within that timescale you will miss out on what you are owed.

 There are two ways you can claim back your mileage.
 How you claim depends on the amount you are claiming back.

-You can claim yourself or use our service which specialises in claiming tax back on mileage.
-Our service is hassle free.
+You can make a claim yourself, or use our hassle-free service which specialises in claiming tax back on mileage.
 We have a 98% success rate and achieve an average mileage tax rebate of over £2,500 for our clients.

 Call us today on 01228 520477 to see how we can help you or fill in our easy contact form below and we’ll call or email you back.